The Clubhouse of today is vastly different from that which was in place in the late 1870s.

 At that time it was a wooden structure, little more than 300 square feet in area, but it was an improvement on the Club's first home which was a converted railway carriage.

 As the popularity of the game increased, it was considered fitting to erect a stone built property and in 1886 the first stage of the present Clubhouse was completed.
-This was carried out at a cost of less than three thousand pounds.

 As the game of golf evolved, gentle and subtle changes have been made to accommodate the golfer of the present generation.